-African-American Cultural Heritage Month
+African-American Cultural Heritage

-February 1-29 at Jamestown Settlement & American Revolution Museum at Yorktown
+Exhibits & Films at Jamestown Settlement & American Revolution Museum at Yorktown

-The story of Angelo, the first African woman mentioned by name in the historical record noted in the 1625 “Muster of the Inhabitants of Virginia,” is told in the newly refreshed permanent galleries at Jamestown Settlement.
-Her legacy and African-American women, from 1619 to today, are honored on February 29 during a special event “After Angelo: Celebrating Black Women in America.”
+A dramatic multimedia presentation, “From Africa to Virginia,” chronicles African encounters with Europeans, the impact on African culture, and the development of the transatlantic slave trade.
+The story of Angelo, the first African woman mentioned by name in the historical record noted in the 1625 “Muster of the Inhabitants of Virginia,” is told in the newly refreshed permanent galleries.
+Her legacy and African-American women, from 1619 to today, are honored on February 27 during a special event “After Angelo.”